ubc-systopia/velosiraptor-asplos25-artifact/README.md

 **Part 1: Expected Results**

-For each of the units, the test should print:
+For each of the units, the test should print the following, indicating that the compilation of the hardware module was successful.

 ```bash
 Generate and Check: examples/mpu.vrs.vrs